gisisfun/fun_with_gnaf/README.md

 *ADDRESS_DETAIL*

-THis is where the fun starts.
+This is where the process starts.
 The rest of the address is connected by the contents of this table.
+Using the range of address   data variations in address content you can recronstruct what a reference set of address for address geocoding.

 *LOCAILITY_ALIAS and related tables*